manuel-serrano/bigloo/doc/object.md

 Returns the class that `object` belongs to.

 ### object-equal? ###
-Two objects can be compared with the @code{equal?} function.
+Two objects can be compared with the `equal?` function.
 Two object are equal if and only if they belong to a same class, all their field values are equal and all their super class's field values are equal.